 Neither are terribly complex pieces of equipment, and you’ll usually get what you pay for in terms of both performance and reliability.

 When it comes right down to it, though, a charcoal smoker is practically foolproof.
 What can really go wrong when there are no moving parts except hinges, and there are no burners or fuel connections?
-It’s literally an insulated box or barrel with a fire pit at the bottom.
+For example, check out the drum smoker, it is literally a barrel with a fire pit at the bottom.

 Bad Weather Effects

 Hard-core smokers and grillers aren’t concerned about a bit of bad weather — they still want to eat great food!
 So, which to choose for less than sunny days?

 Both types are operable in the cold, but it’s easier to pump out more heat to compensate with a gas smoker.
 Remember, though, good insulation is the real key to cold-weather smoking, and that has nothing to do with fuel-type and everything to do with the quality of the unit.